R4EPI/R4EPIs-website/content/surveys/_index.en.md

 * **Precision required around your estimate of prevalence**

 ### Estimate of prevalence
-You will need to use an estimate of the prevalence/coverage of the your main outcome of interest in your to-be-surveyed population (prevalence of malnutrition, measles vaccination coverage etc.).
+You will need to use an estimate of the prevalence/coverage of the your main outcome of interest in your to-be-surveyed population
+ (prevalence of malnutrition, measles vaccination coverage, etc.).
 You will use published or grey literature to determine a logical estimate of this parameter.

 {{% notice note %}}
 The largest sample size you will need will be that which is calculated using an estimate of prevalence of 50%.
 The closer to 0% or 100% prevalence you set your estimate, the smaller your sample size will be.
 Therefore, if you have no idea what your estimate of prevalence is, try and use 50% and the largest possible sample size.